Imran4424/Machine-Learning/README.md

 Arthur Samuels Describes **Machine Learning is a field of study that gives computers the ability to learn without being explicitly programmed.**

+As I said, machine learning is a subset of artificial intelligence.
+So let's say it old school way, Every machine learning project or theories are artificial intelligence but every artificial intelligence theories or projects are not machine learning.

 # Essential mathematics for ML and AI

 # Supervised Learning